cibolabs/api-docs/pasturekey.md

 ## Introduction

-The Pasture Key API supports querying of data related to:
+The Pasture Key API supports two Pasture Key related services:

-1. properties and paddocks
+1. Pasture Key properties
-2. devices and areas of interest (AOIs)

-Properties and paddocks are loaded into the system by the frontend.
-Data is processed by the backend and data for them can be queried in a similar way.

-Devices and AOIs are analogous to properties and paddocks.
-However, they do not get added by the frontend - they can be dynamically added and removed using the /newdevice, /canceldevice, /adddeviceaoi and /deletedeviceaoi endpoints as described below.
-Once AOIs have been added in this manner the backend will process the data required.
-Note that this meants there will be a delay before the data is available to be queried.
-When querying devices and AOIs, use the device ID as the property ID and the AOI ID as the paddock ID.
+2. Pasture Key Devices

+** Pasture Key properties **

+A Pasture Key property is associated with one or more paddocks.
+Users create their property and map their paddocks using the the Cibolabs application (the frontend).

+The backend processes satellite imagery for the property's paddocks.

+A property's data is retrievable via the pasturekey endpoints by specifying the property ID and optional paddock IDs.
+See the examples below.

+** Pasture Key devices **

+A Pasture Key device is associated with one or more areas of interest (AOIs).
+A device and its AOIs are created (and deleted) using the device endpoints.
+See the device examples below.

+Once AOIs have been added in this manner the backend will process the imagery.
+There will be a delay before the data is available to be queried.

+A device's data is retrievable using the pasture key endpoints.
+When using these endpoints for a device, specify the device ID (instead of the property ID) and optional AOI IDs (instead of paddock IDs).

 ## Examples